top of page

 Analysis

 After we agreed on what the primary research informed us of, we collectively worked on the empathy map.
-This was one of the more significant tasks during the project as not only does it bring together each team member's points, but it also highlights any patterns between what the participants think, do, feel or say.
-As a group, we began to notice that what they think and do are complete opposites and they have a strong feeling of confusion due to the lack of awareness.
+This was one of the more significant tasks during the project as not only does it bring together each team member's points, but it also highlights any patterns between what the participants think, do, feel, or say.
+As a group, we began to notice that what they think and do are complete opposites, and they have a strong feeling of confusion due to their lack of awareness.

 Empathy map based on student's answers